The moon sits over Gates Tower with the loggia illuminated. A tent sits in the foreground on Mac Field.

 • Nominations are due August 31.
 Read more about the nomination process and complete a nomination form on the Alumni Awards informational page.

-• Alumni who have served on the Council within the last three years are not eligible to receive an Alumni Award.
+• Those who are currently serving, or served within the last three years, on Alumni Council or as a Trustee are not eligible to receive an award.
 Exceptions to this rule are granted to those who are celebrating their 40th reunion or above.

 • An Alumni Award can only be received by an individual once in their lifetime.